 Address: Ul.
 Pred Dvorom 3, 20000, Dubrovnik, Croatia

-Located in the city’s Old Town, the Rector’s Palace is one of the most famous and iconic landmarks in Dubrovnik.
-From the 14th century to 1808, during the times of the Republic of Ragusa, a maritime republic centered in Dubrovnik, the palace housed various government and state offices, as well as the rector’s main office and living quarters.
+Located in the city’s Old Town, the Rector’s Palace is one of Dubrovnik’s most famous and iconic landmarks.
+From the 14th century to 1808, during the Republic of Ragusa, a maritime republic centered in Dubrovnik, the palace housed various government and state offices, as well as the rector’s main office and living quarters.

 Over the years, the palace complex has been home to many important figures throughout Croatian history, and its interior includes artwork from some of the great Renaissance masters.
 Today, the Rector’s Palace is one of the town’s many public museums, where visitors can see artifacts from Dubrovnik’s rich history, including costumes, coins, and other trinkets.
 A visit to the Rector’s Palace and museum is usually included in a guided tour of Old Town Dubrovnik.